paulosjd/snippets-exercises/devops/virtualization_docker.md

 This kind of virtualization allows more isolated instances to run on a single machine.
 Typically, containers are designed to run a single program, as opposed to emulating a full multi-purpose server.

-VM's help development to run more efficiently and can improve the quality of work.
-However, they represent additional tools need to be maintain and troubleshooted, and development team need to learn how to use them properly.

 **Provisioning VM's with Vagrant and Ansible**

 In using a VM as described below, the host machine and virtual machine share the application files through the path configured under Vagrant.